-Chicago-Kent can nominate three students per year to study at the University of Zurich for one semester each.
+Chicago-Kent can nominate three students each academic year to study at the University of Zurich for one semester each.
 Classes are offered in English.
 For more information about the University of Zurich, please click here.
 For information on potential course offerings, click here.
 Students will pay their tuition to Chicago-Kent and are responsible for any additional expenses.
 The application deadline for the fall is March 15 and for the spring is October 15.

 Country Background Notes